audeering/audb/docs/overview.rst

 For example,
 to store all your data
-on your local disk under :file:`/data/data-local` you would use the following repository:
+on your local disk under :file:`/data/data-local` you would use the following repository.

 .. jupyter-execute::
     :hide-code: